assetcorp/assetcorp/README.md

     <p>Accra, Ghana</p>
     <p>As the chairperson of the Interim Management Committee of the Students' representative council, I worked to meet the demands of the students at a time, where the school was in educational crisis due to the COVID-19 pandemic.
 I quickly organized the students and was a liaison between the student body and the school administration.
 I created a database to handle SRC specific students' records and assisted to create avenues for students to learn online.</p>
     <p>Working as president, I ensured that students welfare is taken seriously–while leading the student body with innovative projects, problem-solving prospects and organizing events to assist students in becoming successful graduates.</p>
+    <p>I founded a group called Digital CIBT when during this role.
+This was to help the school amass digital tools to help its students to be successful, as well as building processes that would lead to smarter interoperability between education, job seeking, and technology—linking students to top organizations in industries of their choice.</p>
   </div>
 </div>